Seiobo There Below: 34. The Life and Work of Master Inoue Kazuyuki

 This chapter begins with Seiobo coming to earth, existing only in the moment, and being called to a performance for the Prince of Chu, King of Mu.
 There, she is incarnated in the play, and offers the Prince of Chu eternal life, and reveals to him the promise of heaven.

 Sensei Inoue Kazuyuki is a venerated Noh performer, surrounded at all times by family and students.
 After performing he is surrounded by attendants removing his costume and preparing him for the further ritual of bowing before the crowd, and individually wishing each guest goodbye.
 He only wishes to be alone, but the attendants' attention is part of the tradition of the Noh, even though their movement and attention has no regard for the actual performance.
 Following this performance, Inoue returns to his school, Mahorowa, followed in his cab by his wives, children, grandchildren, pupils, and a guest.

 In the centerpiece sentence of the chapter, Inoue recounts his childhood, word for word, as he always does.
 The sentence modulates between first- and third-person narrative fluidly and unnoticed.
-He explains that he remembers being born, unable to breath, with his umbilical cord around his neck.
+He explains that he remembers being born, unable to breathe, with his umbilical cord around his neck.
 His father was absent selling oxygen masks in a lucrative business in post-war Japan.
 Inoue was a sensitive child, crying out of empathy for seemingly minor occurrences he witnessed, like a child being afraid to swim.
 At some point, his father's business went bankrupt and their family was thrown into poverty.
 Inoue's father only sat at the window, smoking cigarettes, so Inoue and his mother made small Christmas baubles.
 This tedious work only provided them with rice to eat, and harmed his mother's eyes, to where Inoue was consumed with concern for his mother when he could have had a normal childhood.
 Their situation was so dire that Inoue suggested he and his family commit suicide together.
 But one day, a mangy, stray, emaciated, white dog came to his school.
 After a week of it whimpering and crying outside his classroom window, he brought it home, to his parents' protestations that dogs don't eat rice.
 However, the dog ate the rice, and soon after his father's company restarted, bringing him out of the house, and Inoue back into solitude.

 To Inoue, there is either practice of the Noh, or non-practice.
 Even performances are no different from rehearsals.
 Noh is the realization of death, and that there is no tomorrow, only this moment that we should move through intentionally.

 The solitude he seeks before a performance can be found in the toilet, where he finds an undisturbed moment to pray before performing the Noh, so that Seiobo may return through his body.